Taraxa-project/taraxa-ops/README.md

 # Running Taraxa-node with docker-compose

-Download the [docker-compose.yml](https://raw.githubusercontent.com/Taraxa-project/taraxa-ops/master/scripts/docker-compose.yml) file to your machine that has Docker installed.
+Clone the repository to your machine that has Docker installed.

 Run the following command to start taraxa-node in a terminal:

 ```
+cd taraxa_compose
 docker-compose up
 ```

 It can also be started as a background service:

 ```
+cd taraxa_compose
 docker-compose up -d
 ```